Uprooted

 ✨ Summarized by Bookclubs AI

-Readers say *Uprooted* offers a richly detailed fairy tale with lyrical prose and a unique take on magic, especially praised for its depiction of fema...
+Readers say *Uprooted* offers a richly detailed fairy tale blending magic, danger, and complex relationships, praised for its lyrical prose and immers...

 I read the book for a book club I am in.
 I enjoyed the book, but I didn't like one of the plot lines of the book - the evil woods and what the wood plans to do.
 It is an engaging Bildungsroman.
 The main character Agnieszka and gradually discovers and what she was capable of and where she belongs.